 Where to Stay in Puerto Rico

-If you’re looking for a beachfront resort in Puerto Rico, you’re going to love the San Juan Marriott Resort.
+If you’re looking for a beachfront resort in Puerto Rico, you’ll love the San Juan Marriott Resort.
 Amenities include two pools (one has a waterslide!), a spa, a gym, and several on-site dining options.
-There are also upgrade options to include a separate living area, which is great for families.
-For families traveling with younger children, Royal Sonesta San Juan is a wonderful choice.
+There are also upgrade options to include a separate living area, which is excellent for families.
+For families traveling with younger children, Royal Sonesta San Juan is an excellent choice.
 This hotspot features a kids’ club with an outdoor playground and a lagoon-style swimming pool complete with a waterfall.

 Last but most certainly not least, we have to talk about Barbados.
 For years, Barbados has been widely considered to be the safest and most family-friendly Caribbean island to visit.
 The English-speaking locals are incredibly welcoming, the water is relatively wave-free, and there are plenty of kid-friendly activities to enjoy.
 You can visit a wildlife reserve, explore underground caves, set sail on a pirate ship, and go swimming with sea turtles—all in one day!